-I’m not sure what freq. gets boosted when this is engaged on the Effectrode Tube Drive, but they clearly made the right choice.
+I’m not sure what frequency gets boosted when this is engaged, but they clearly made the right choice.

 The Tube Drive is equipped with noiseless switching.
 This is done to avoid popping when switching the effect on and off.
 The only drawback is there is a slight delay while it switches over.

 This could be a problem for those that use this as a distortion pedal.
-There are two solutions: Get good at knowing how long it takes to switch over (couple of milliseconds).
-The other option is to use it in a true bypass loop.
+There are two solutions: Get good at knowing how long it takes to switch over (a couple of milliseconds).
+Or use it in a true bypass loop.

-When I do use this pedal as an effect rather then front end, I place it in a Loopmaster switcher.
-This is my preference for all pedals on my pedal board.
+When I use this pedal in the effect loop rather than on the front end, I place it in a Loop-Master switcher.
+This is my preference for all pedals on my board.
 It keeps all my switching easily accessible.
-I also tend to like things completely out of the chain when it’s off even if it’s true bypass.
+I also tend to like pedals completely out of the chain when they’re off, even if they’re true bypass pedals.

 External Foot Switch

-There is an option to control the on/off of the pedal from a remote footswitch.
-I’m guessing this idea came for two reasons.
-1: the foot print is kinda large (a little bigger then two regular pedals combined).
-2: They realized some of us would be using this as a front end for our amps.
+You can also control the on/off with a remote footswitch.
+I’m this is for two reasons: 1) the foot print is kinda large (a little bigger than two regular pedals combined), and 2) they realized some of us would use the Tube Drive at the front end of our amps.

-In the event you have the pedal at a distance from foot reach, you can set up a small remote pedal on your board with a small footprint.
+If the pedal is far from your foot, you can set up a remote pedal on your board with a small footprint.

 The Effectrode Tube Drive comes in at $425.
-US.
-That may cause some to do a double take.
-But, consider this… How many pedals have you bought over the years and haven’t been satisfied?
+U.S. That may cause some to do a double take.
+But consider this: how many pedals have you bought over the years that you weren’t satisfied with?

-I’ve lost much more then that amount.
-I’ve rarely regretted buying some of my most expensive pieces.
-My Fulltone TTE and Valvetrain Spring Thing were very pricey.
-They’re both still an important pat of my collection.
-Many other things have come and gone.
+I’ve lost much more than $425.
+On the other hand, I’ve rarely regretted buying some of my most expensive pieces.
+My Fulltone Tape Tube Echo and my ValveTrain Spring Thing were very pricey.
+They’re both still an important part of my collection.
+While many other pedals have come and gone.

-It’s worth the money in my opinion.
-It’s a pedal to grow old with, not a bargain bin special.
+The Tube Drive is worth the money, in my opinion.
+It’s a pedal to grow old with—not a bargain bin special.

 My Signal Chain

 There are a couple of options for running this pedal.
-There is the traditional position in the chain before spatial effects.
-This is great when you might be using the pedal for higher gain settings and/or switch it off and on.
+There’s the traditional position in the chain, before spatial effects.
+This is great when you’re using the pedal for higher gain settings or you’re switching it off and on.

-I’m using it in a less common manner.
-Because I really like when an amp breaks up, I also like the sound of any effects running before the overdrive changing.
+I use it in a less common setup.
+Because I really like when an amp breaks up, I also like the sound of any effects running before the overdrive.
 For example, I prefer my spring reverb to run through the overdrive.
 Same thing for tape delay.
-That means I place the tube drive last in the chain.
+That means I place the Tube Drive last in the chain.
 Everything runs before it.

-The Tube Drive is the 1st pedal that I can place last in the chain and it doesn’t get over squashed.
+The Tube Drive is the first pedal that I can place last in the chain and it doesn’t get over-squashed.

-Because of my placement of the pedal I never turn it off.
+Because of where I place it, I never turn the Tube Drive off.
 It’s part of my amp.

-It’s becoming more and more important to have a swiss army rig that can work with a variety of back line amps on tour.
+It’s becoming more and more important to have a Swiss Army rig that works with a variety of back line amps on tour.
 It’s becoming less likely you’ll get to use your preferred amp every night.
-Even though you have a rider, they still may give you the amp you don’t want.
+Even if you have a rider, they still may give you the amp you don’t want.

-So, what do you do?
-You have to find a way to make it work.
-Having the Effectrode Tube Drive as a front end to my amp helps me have some consistency when I’m on the road.
+So what do you do?
+Find a way to make it work.
+Having the Effectrode Tube Drive as a front end to my amp gives me some consistency when I’m on the road.